-Intrexon Corporation, our majority stockholder, has indicated an interest in purchasing a minimum of \$7.5 million of shares of our common stock in this offering at the public offering price, if the aggregate proceeds to us from this offering are \$20 million.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell fewer shares to Intrexon than it indicated an interest in purchasing or sell no shares to Intrexon, and Intrexon could determine to purchase fewer shares than it indicated an interest in purchasing or purchase no shares in this offering.
+Intrexon Corporation, our majority stockholder, has indicated an interest in purchasing \$5.0 million of the \$10.0 million of shares of our common stock and accompanying warrants in this offering at the public offering price.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell fewer securities to Intrexon than it indicated an interest in purchasing or sell no securities to Intrexon, and Intrexon could determine to purchase fewer securities than it indicated an interest in purchasing or purchase no securities in this offering.